temporalio/documentation/docs/application-development-guide.md

 #### Workflow Execution Timeout

-Use the [Workflow Execution Timeout](/docs/workflows/#workflow-execution-timeout) to limit maximum time that a Workflow Execution can be executing (have an Open status) including retries and any usage of Continue As New.
+Use the [Workflow Execution Timeout](/workflows/#workflow-execution-timeout) to limit maximum time that a Workflow Execution can be executing (have an Open status) including retries and any usage of Continue As New.

 <Tabs
 defaultValue="go"
 groupId="site-lang"
-values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'Typescript', value: 'typescript'},]}>
+values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'TypeScript', value: 'typescript'},]}>

 <TabItem value="go">